 - Most bulbs should be replaced every 9-12 months as their spectrums tend to fall with use.

 - Lighting Upgrades

 - Upgrade your present lighting with new and/or additional lights.

-- LED lighting for reef tanks has come a long, long ways in the last few years.
+- LED lighting for reef tanks has come a long, long way in the last few years.
 Still a bit pricey, but the payback for your investment happens quite quickly.
-Long (50,000 hour) bulb life and lower electric bills make LED's very appealing.
+Long (50,000 hours) bulb life and lower electric bills make LED's very appealing.